apache/incubator-hugegraph/APACHE_PROPOSAL.md

 ## Proposal

-HugeGraph is to provide an large-scale graph database, in the scenario of 100+ billion data which achieves availability and balance between performance and cost, and has complete HTAP capabilities in an internal system.
+HugeGraph is to provide a large-scale graph database, in the scenario of 100+ billion data which achieves availability and balance between performance and cost, and has complete HTAP capabilities in the internal system.

 We believe that bringing HugeGraph into Apache Software Foundation could advance the development of a stronger and more diverse open source community.